Nonsurjective zero product preservers between matrix spaces over an arbitrary field: Acknowledgment

 \section{Acknowledgment}

 C.-K. Li is an affiliate member of the Institute for Quantum Computing, University of Waterloo.
-His research was supported by USA NSF grant DMS 1331021 and Simons Foundation Grant 351047.
+His research is supported by Simons Foundation Grant 851334.
 This research started during his academic visit to Taiwan in 2018, which was supported by grants from Taiwan MOST.
-He would like to express his gratitude to the hospitality of several institutions there, including the Academia Sinica, National Chung Hsing University, National Sun Yat-sen University, and National Taipei University of Science and Technology.
+He would like to express his gratitude to the hospitality of several institutions there, including the Academia Sinica, National Chung Hsing University, National Sun Yat-sen University, and National Taipei University of Technology.